Criminal law policy

 Within the limits of the Treaty, the competent EU institutions decide which wrongful behaviours require sanctions under criminal law and ensure that the rights of suspected and accused persons and victims are protected.

-As defined in the Treaty on the Functioning of the EU , the EU has three specific competences for criminal law:
+As defined in the Treaty on the Functioning of the EU, the EU has three specific competences for criminal law:

 Minimum rules on Euro Crimes - Article 83(1)

-Criminal law for the enforcement of EU policies - Article 83(2)
+Legislation to enforce EU policies - Article 83(2)

-Criminal sanctions against market abuse
+Criminal sanctions for market abuse

 Protection of EU public money - Articles 310(6), 325, 85 and 86